domibies/archive-flow/README.md

 - Parallel processing capabilities with configurable degrees of parallelism.
 - Extensible design for future enhancements.
 - Exception handling for robust processing.
-- Support for a wide range of frameworks, (via .NET Standard 2.0 & .NET Standard 2.1)
+- Support for a wide range of frameworks

 ## Getting Started